appac/mlb-data-api-docs/sections/intro.md

 ## How The Endpoints Work

-All endpoints use a base url of `http://mlb.mlb.com/lookup/json`, with a `/named.[endpoint].bam` appended to denote the specific endpoint you want to access.
+All endpoints use a base url of `http://mlb.mlb.com`, with a `/lookup/json/named.[endpoint].bam` path to denote the specific endpoint you want to access.

 For example the `search_player_all` endpoint looks like this: